pyslackers/community/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here is a our preferred approach to forking our projects:
+Here is our preferred approach to forking our projects:

 1. Fork the target project's repo on github.
 2. Clone your fork locally and add the upstream repository: